 The submarines on this side are causing a certain amount of annoyance, though they are not doing any special damage.
 I have about figured it out in studying their operations; that their main objective is to lay as many mines as they can on our coast before the winter season sets in.
 Next, if they ever waste a torpedo, it has so far been on a tank ship.
 In fact, they are making a rather set at our tank ships, although, of course, if they were seriously inclined in that direction, they would start operating in the Gulf.
 We may, perhaps, expect that in the near future, but are prepared to put a convoy program into operation as soon as it becomes necessary to do so.

-I lunched with Lady Grant the other day.
-She is a great admirer of you and told me she was going to spend a week with your wife in Newport and was looking forward to it with a great deal of pleasure.
+I lunched with Lady Grant11 the other day.
+She is a great admirer of you and told me she was going to spend a week with your wife12 in Newport and was looking forward to it with a great deal of pleasure.

 |fn7: John L. Saltonstall.|

 Source Note: TDS, DLC-MSS, William S. Sims Papers, Box 78.
 Addressed below close: “Vice Admiral W. S. Sims,/London, England.”
 Document is on “NAVY DEPARTMENT/OFFICE OF NAVAL OPERATIONS,” stationary, with the instructions, “In reply refer to Initials/and No.,” in the top left corner.

 Footnote 1: Adm.
 William S. Benson, Chief of Naval Operations.

 Footnote 2: Adm.
 Henry T. Mayo, Commander, Atlantic Fleet.

 Footnote 3: See: Mayo to Josephus Daniels, 10 August 1918.
 Cmdr.
 William S. Pye and probably Cmdr.
 Ernest J. King, who was then visiting Europe as a liaison officer.